VisualComputing/nub/README.md

 Scene scene;
 Frame f1, f2, f3;
 void setup() {
-  // the scene.eye() is also instantiated
-  scene = new Scene(this);
+  // Note that the scene.eye() is also instantiated scene = new Scene(this);
+  // Note the use of the default frame constructor to instantiate a
-  f1 = new Frame();
+  // detached leading frame (those whose parent is the world, such as f1): f1 = new Frame();
+  // whereas for the reaming frames we pass any constructor taking a
-  f2 = new Frame(f1, 1);
+  // reference frame paramater, such as Frame(Frame referenceFrame, float scaling): f2 = new Frame(f1, 1);
   f3 = new Frame(f1, 1);
 }